tom-seddon/beeblink/docs/fs.md

 navigate.
 Press ESCAPE to cancel, RETURN to load that volume, or SHIFT+RETURN to load that volume and attempt to auto-boot it.

-Press SPACE to display the volume's path on the server.
+Press SPACE to display the volume's properties: name, type, and path on the server.
 (If you have multiple volumes with the same name, this lets you figure out which is which.
 The specific volume selected will be the one loaded.)

 You can filter the list by supplying strings on the command line, or typing stuff in while in the volume browser.
 (When typing in a filter